Pennzoil Logo

 What is Pennzoil?

 This is a manufacturer of motor oils and lubricants, considered one of the most reliable in the world.
 Its products are recognizable by their distinctive yellow packaging and unique technology for producing oil from natural gas, ensuring high efficiency and purity.
-The range includes synthetic oils for professional motorsports and racing vehicles and standard motor oils for everyday use.
+The range includes synthetic oils for professional motorsports and racing vehicles, as well as standard motor oils for everyday use.
 Through close collaboration with leading automakers and racing teams, the company has gained wide recognition among everyday drivers and motorsport experts.

 Old